-Netflix gives you access to thousands of shows and movies with new options appearing regularly.
-For as little as $9 a month you can pay to stream on one screen at a time with SD resolution.
-Another option is to pay $13 to bump your viewing to two screens at once with HD resolution or go even higher at $16 for four screens at once with HD and Ultra HD resolution.
-If this streaming service's offerings aren't doing it for you, it might be time to cancel.
-Follow these easy steps to end your membership.
+Netflix gives you access to thousands of shows and movies, with new options appearing regularly.
+For as little as $10 a month, you can pay to stream on one screen at a time with SD resolution.
+Viewers looking for a more substantial streaming experience can upgrade to a standard membership for $15.49, which ups your viewing to two screens at once with HD resolution.
+Netflix also offers a premium membership for $20, increasing viewing to four screens on the best streaming devices with HD and Ultra HD resolution.

 How to cancel Netflix

-Hover over your profile image in the top right-hand corner of the screen.
-A drop-down menu appears.
-Click on "Account."
+3. Hover over your profile image in the top right-hand corner of the screen.
+A drop-down menu will appear.

-A new screen pops up letting you know that your membership has been canceled and gives you a final date for when you'll no longer be able to stream shows and movies.
+7. A new screen will let you know that your membership has been canceled and will show a final date for when you'll no longer be able to stream shows and movies.

 Reasons to consider keeping your membership

-This streaming service might be losing classic hits that it's showcased for a while, but there are still plenty of other movies and programs to keep you entertained for hours.
-One of the biggest reasons to stay is because Netflix has some excellent originals that you won't find anywhere else - the most notable one being the Duffer Brothers' Stranger Things.
+While Netflix may lose some content it's showcased for years, there are still plenty of movies and series to keep you entertained for hours.
+One of the biggest reasons to stay is Netflix's catalog of originals that you won't find anywhere else — such as Stranger Things, Bridgerton, Squid Game, and The Witcher.

 This streaming service gives you access to thousands of shows and movies.
 In addition to offering hits from other networks and companies, Netflix also makes its own productions like the highly acclaimed Stranger Things series.

-Whether you're sticking with Netflix or looking for other ways to keep yourself entertained these following products and services may be of interest to you.
+Whether you're sticking with Netflix or looking for other ways to keep yourself entertained, these are among some of the best options for streaming devices that may interest you.

-Amazon's streaming media stick allows you to access your favorite streaming services like Netflix, Prime Video, Hulu, or HBO, all from your TV screen.
-You still need a membership to each specific service to access shows and movies.
+Amazon's Fire TV Stick 4K allows you to access the highest-quality content available on streaming services like Netflix, Prime Video, Hulu, or HBO, all from your TV screen.
+You still need a membership to each service to access shows and movies.

-This is another solid streaming stick that can help you access your favorite streaming memberships from your TV.
-It comes with a remote so you can use it from the couch or bed.
-Use it watch favorite media from Netflix, Hulu, ESPN, and more.
+This is another solid 4K streaming stick that can help you access your favorite streaming memberships from your TV.
+It comes with the Roku Voice remote so that you can use it from the couch or bed.
+Use it to watch favorite media from Netflix, Hulu, ESPN, and more.